 Are you passionate about using colour as a medium of self-expression?
-This course explores the multiple possibilities that painting can open up.
-During the first six weeks you draw and paint from a life model.
-In the subsequent weeks, you are encouraged to explore and paint a range of different subjects and approaches, including more abstract ways of painting...
+Open to beginners and more experienced students, this course explores the multiple possibilities that painting can open up.
+During the first six weeks you draw and paint from a life model...

 Taught by: Roger Gill.

 Are you passionate about using colour as a medium of self-expression?
-This course explores the multiple possibilities that painting can open up.
+Open to beginners and more experienced students, this course explores the multiple possibilities that painting can open up.
 During the first six weeks you draw and paint from a life model.
 In the subsequent weeks, you are encouraged to explore and paint a range of different subjects and approaches, including more abstract ways of painting.
-You may want to experiment painting from digital or photographic images, for example.
+You may want to experiment painting from digital or photographic images.

 A series of structured exercises will explore: